UBCECON567/juliabinder/README.md

 # juliabinder
-Environment for running Pluto and Neptune on mybinder.org
+Environment for running Pluto on mybinder.org